w4ester/chaireochores/README.md

 ### Join the Movement

 Welcome to the era of digital partnerships with Chaireo Inc. We are dedicated to creating tools that respect your data ownership always and in all ways.
-Together, we can build a connected, responsible, and accountable future for families.
+Together, we can build a connected, responsible, and accountable partnership that is not a majority mindset or design (...yet).